MumetNgoding/mumetngoding/README.md

 ### Hola, I'm Bryan Hafidz! 👋

-- 🔭 I’m currently working on Front of the Computer.
+- 🔭 I’m currently working on Stay at Home.
 - 🌱 I’m currently learning Android Development.
-- 👯 I’m looking to collaborate on XDA-Developer.
+- 👯 I’m looking to collaborate on Open Source.
-- 🤔 I’m looking for help with XDA-Developer Forum.
+- 🤔 I’m looking for help with Search Engine.
 - 💬 Ask me about Android or any tech related stuff.
 - 📫 How to reach me: [Facebook - pwnable](https://Facebook.com/pwnable)
 - 😄 Pronouns: He/His